 We manage deposit concentration risk by placing cash and money market accounts with financial institutions believed by us to be creditworthy.
 At times, amounts on deposit may exceed insured limits or include uninsured investments in money market mutual funds.
 To date, we have not experienced losses in any of these accounts.
 Credit risk associated with contributions receivable is considered to be limited due to high historical collection rates and because substantial portions of the outstanding amounts are due from donors supportive of our mission.
+Investments are made by the Treasury committee whose performance is monitored by us and the Board of Directors.
+Although the fair values of investments are subject to fluctuation on a year-to-year basis, both management and the Treasury committee believe that our investment policies and guidelines are prudent for the long-term welfare of the organization.

-WITH SUMMARIZED COMPARATIVE FINANCIAL INFORMATION FOR THE YEAR ENDED DECEMBER 31, 2018
+WITH SUMMARIZED COMPARATIVE FINANCIAL INFORMATION FOR THE YEAR ENDED DECEMBER 31, 2019